Map-A-Droid/MAD-ATV/README_installation.md

 <br>* Let the system fully boot.
 <br>* Fill in the setup menu fast if you can, once the box has internet it will download and install the latest pogodroid and RGC.
 SAY YES TO ENABLING GPS!!!
 <br>* After it finishes this it will boot in to TWRP.
 TWRP will install magisk and smali for you (as of ROM 1.1.0) and then reboot.
-<br>* Now go to magisk and double check that you pass safetynet.
 <br>* In magisk settings repackage magisk and optionally enter settings again after and enable auto superuser response = grant.
 <br>* Go open RGC and Pogodroid and make sure they are properly configured.
 <br>* Now go to pokemon go and sign in.
 You will need to use scrcpy or teamviewer to enter data in to the pokemon go app.